TimPietrusky/MantisThemeManager/README.md

 [Download](http://github.com/TimPietrusky/MantisThemeManager/zipball/master)

+### Your theme

+Please create a pull request or issue or what ever to add your theme to the list.

+#### How to submit a theme

+1. Your theme should have a unique name like `mythemename`
+2. Name your css `default.css` and drop it under `mythemename/default.css`
+3. Create a preview image of your theme, name it `mythemename` and drop it under `mythemename/mythemenamge.png`
+4. Create what ever subfolders as you like (e. g. `mythemename/img` for images used in your `default.css`)

 ## License

 Licensed under [VVL 1.33b7](http://tim-pietrusky.de/license) which means this **work** is free for all, so use it as you like.